NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 You can install NuGet packages into a .NET project.
 For this walkthrough, create a simple .NET console project by using the dotnet CLI, as follows:

-1. Create a folder for the project.
+1. Create a folder named *nuget1* for the project.

 1. Open a command prompt and switch to the new folder.